JKGDevs/jkgalaxies.net/README.md

 * styles.css (overrides styles for the site, most pages use this, additional css styling pages can also be added to root, however, the primary css file is styles.css and you should try to just update that if possible before adding new style sheets.

 #### text ####
-Contains easy-to-update .txt files that contain textual blobs that can be/are inserted into the site such as newsFeed.txt
+Contains easy-to-update .txt files that contain textual blobs that can be/are inserted into the site such as newsFeed.txt this does support html text technically, so you can do formatting if you want.

 #### scripts ####
 Contains site javascript files.